-Above all else, and this is good advice for pregnancy and being a new Dad, preparation is what is going to stop you getting into trouble.
+Above all else, and this is good advice for pregnancy and being a new dad, preparation is what is going to stop you from getting into trouble.
 If you do not prepare, you do not know what to expect and it will cause much annoyance!

 I prefer the easy life, so I get on it before I need to.

 Now you are ready, it is time to have a look at the new dad survival kit.

 If you can think of anything else that a dad will need to know about pregnancy please get in touch.
 Either leave a comment below or use the contact us page.